ofenloch/rki-data-evaluation/README.md

 ![My Evaluation of RKI's COVID-19 Data](./graph_clinical_data.svg "Clinical Data")

+For convenience, there's an **index.html** showing the generated plots.
+I use VS Code Extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to check the plots in a browser.
 ## Daily **download** of RKI Excel file via cron with bash script **getRKIData.sh**

     # every day at 05:03 download Corona data from RKI